DaveTheMonitor/TMModTutorial/README.md

 ![Suppress CA1416](Images/SuppressCA1416.png)

+Open the file it creates, and change the scope from `Scope = "member"` to `Scope = "module"`, and delete `Target = "*"` to suppress the warning for the entire project.

 Now, we can build our mod.
 Click "Build" -> "Build Solution."
 Alternatively, you can press `Ctrl + Shift + B` to start the build.
 Once it's finished, the output window should show "1 succeeded."
 If it shows an error, make sure everything is set up correctly.
 Some common errors include:
 - The mod references the `StudioForge.TotalMiner.dll` file instead of `StudioForge.TotalMiner.API.dll`.
 Make sure the file with `API` in the name is included.
 - The project has an incorrect framework version (see [Creating The Mod Project](#creating-the-mod-project) step 2.)